supertestnet/btcpaywall/README.md

 # BTC Paywall
 A wordpress plugin that creates a paywall for almost any wordpress content, payable in bitcoin over the lightning network

 The files in the btcpaywall subdirectory of this git repository are the source code of the plugin.
-The actual plugin itself can be downloaded as a zip file here:
+You can download the btcpaywall subdirectory, zip it, and upload it to your wordpress directory, or -- if you don't want to do the zipping -- you can download a prezipped version here:

 https://highlevelbitcoin.com/wp-content/uploads/2020/11/btcpaywall-0.1.0.zip